 In doing this, we mainly adopt the composer's viewpoint and seek to create a mutually supportive environment in which practising composers can help each other, both in designing software tools and in using them effectively.
 We believe in and depend on the crucial importance of the composer's ability to hear music not only before it is written, but even before the means to produce it are available.

 In the very long term, we envision sound wholly integrated into the whole fabric of music, processing speeds and interface devices that enable both real-time processing and a new generation of performing instruments, the continued use of off-line alongside real-time operations, and the design flexibility of algorithmic & semi-algorithmic scripting.
 We encourage 3rd-party development of software tools that take these ideas further, either evolving the CDP software into new dimensions, or complementing it with like-minded composer tools.

 The vast majority of the software has been written by Trevor Wishart, documented by Archer Endrich and maintained by Richard Dobson with help from Trevor re technical details.
 It is their willingness to share their 2½ decades of work which has made this possible.
 We hope that the free download will stimulate the further evolution of a sharing community of users.

 History of CDP

-This brief history recounts the main events in the evolution of the Composers Desktop Project software over the past 27 years.
+Our website includes a brief history that recounts the main events in the evolution of the Composers Desktop Project's software over the past 31 years.

 Publications by CDP members.